FreddieBeasley/blockchain_voting/voting_blockchain_java_app/out/production/blockchain-app/blockchain/DOCUMENTATION.md

-# 📘 Documentation – Blockchain Module (Voting Blockchain Java App)
+# 📘 Documentation – resources.Blockchain Module (Voting resources.Blockchain Java App)

 This document provides **in-depth technical documentation** for the `blockchain/` module, which implements the core functionality of a cryptographically secure, vote-based blockchain system in Java.